Search

 Thousands of patients have safely benefited from this treatment, but larger clinical studies are needed.

 It is important to have a comprehensive diagnosis and consider all of your options for managing cervical health.
-There are times natural medicine is not an option for treating cervical cell changes due to the severity and location of disease.
+There are times when natural medicine is not an option for treating cervical cell changes due to the severity and location of the disease.
 In many cases, however, naturopathic treatment of cervical dysplasia and HPV is a safe and effective option.

 1. Tolstrup, J, Munk, C, Thomsen, B, et al. The role of smoking and alcohol intake in the development of high-grade squamous intraepithelial lesions among high-risk HPV-positive women.
 National Center for Biotechnology Information.
 2006.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/16929418.
 Accessed April 15, 2015.